hanatonikkou/xous-book/src/ch07-00-messages.md

 ## Connecting to and Disconnecting from Servers

-To connect to a server you must supply it an `Server ID`.
+To connect to a server you must supply it a `Server ID`.
 A `Server ID` is a 16-byte value of some sort that is shared in a universal namespace.
 If you know a Server's `Server ID` then you can connect to that Server.

 There are a few well-known `Server ID`s.
 These include bare minimum IDs that are required by any process to do anything useful.
 They are: